 Stabilizing Spine

-The instability of the spinal column in maintaining its natural shape under normal usage conditions is defined as an unstable spine.
-A healthy spine provides Structure, protection, and support for the body, but an unstable spine can no longer hold the ligaments, muscles, discs, and bones together so that these essential functions are carried out.
+A healthy spine provides structure, protection, and support for the body, but an unstable spine can no longer hold the ligaments, muscles, discs, and bones together so that these essential functions are carried out.

 Contact a spine specialist in OKC for treatment.
 In many conditions, we sometimes see unstable spines, including spinal fractures, spondylolistheses, and even extreme disk injuries.
 Surgery is often necessary when symptoms develop into uncomfortable back pain, leg pain, or major neurological problems of the pinched nerve.
 The best possible solution is to fuse the unstable parts of the spine with an ALIF, PLIF, or Lateral Interbody Fusion.